top of page

 People looking to participate in a specific sport, or researching various athletic facilities.

-We identified key challenges in the existing information architecture through a combination of 10 usability studies, in-depth heuristic evaluations, and user testing methods like card sorting and tree testing.
+To solve this, we identified key challenges in the existing information architecture through a combination of 10 usability studies, and user testing methods like card sorting and tree testing.
 Please find the old information architecture here

 Information Architecture-Parks and community services (1).png